zzlyn/TL-DReddit/README.md

 - Refactor
 - Move recursive parser class to test package -> done, no longer needed
 - Send JSON instead of pure text *

+## 2018-04-20

+- potential refactor to use this API: https://dandelion.eu/
+- cleaner service endpoint, but requires writing own client